Subscribe to The Culturist

 I watched two great movies tonight courtesy of Mahmovies! at thejamjar.
 The theme was movie soundtracks and it truly was a delightful night of sights and sounds for me.
 They also served some delicious cupcakes, which is always a bonus.

 The Delian Mode is about the amazing Delia Derbyshire, the pioneer of electronic music.
 She worked in BBC's Radiophonic Workshop in the 1960/70s and created the theme song for 'Doctor Who' and I mean she physically created every sound it comprised (if you are too young to remember the original Dr Who series and the music, listen to it here).
-This was a time before computers, synthesizers and when British people talked differently (a British friend joked that this is was what an oppressed a repressed British person sounds like), but I digress...
+This was a time before computers, synthesizers and when British people talked differently (a British friend joked that this is was what a repressed British person sounds like), but I digress...

 All the sounds were created physically, manually recorded on tape and then cut and spliced together to make the final amazing track.
 She carried on doing music for drama and documentary programmes for the BBC - and her mathematician approach to her music and meticulous attention to detail really did give her a distinctive style.